MiguelCrespo/miguelcrespo.github.io/content/blog/2020-05-18-array-reactreason/index.md

        but an expression was expected of type React.element
 ```

-And let me tell you it was a loong run to find how to solve because apparently the language has changed a lot during the last year(s).
+And let me tell you, it was a loong run to find how to solve it because apparently the language has changed a lot during the last year(s).

 This basically was me trying to find the answer (18:01):